-Restoration Project 98169 Annual Report
+Restoration Project 99169 Annual Report

-Study History: In the Final Report on project 96-038, the Pacific Seabird Group suggested that genetic variation within and among populations of common murres, pirgeon guillemots, and marbled and Kittilitz's murrelets from the Gulf of Alaska and surrounding regions be examined both to assess the impact of the Exxon Valdez Oil spill on these species and to aid in their restoration to the Gulf of Alaska.
+Study History: In the Final Report on project 96-038, the Pacific Seabird Group suggested that genetic variation within and among populations of common murres, pigeon guillemots, and marbled and Kittilitz's murrelets from the Gulf of Alaska and surrounding regions be examined both to assess the impact of the Exxon Valdez oil spill on these species and to aid in their restoration to the Gulf of Alaska.
 Restoration Project 97169 was initiated in FY97 to examine the genetic structure of populations of murres, guillemots and murrelets in the North Pacific.
-Annual Report 97169 documented results of sample collections and laboratory analyses for research initiated under Restoration Project 97169.
-The project was continued under Restoration Project 98169.
-Work under Restoration Project 99169 (the third of four stages) currently is underway, and a proposal is being submitted for the fourth and final year of research under Restoration Project 00169.
-One manuscript based on data collected under this project has been submitted to Evolution and another is in preparation.
-This is the second annual report for research initiated under Restoration Project 97169.
+Annual Reports 97169 and 98169 documented results of sample collections and laboratory analyses for research conducted under Restoration Project 97169 and 98169, respectively.
+The project was continued under Restoration Project 99169, and is being completed under Restoration Project 00169.
+One manuscript based on data collected under this project is in press in Evolution, and several others are in preparation.
+This is the third annual report for research initiated under Restoration Project 97169.